-Skip to page menu Skip to main content Skip to footer site map
+Skip to page menu Skip to main content

 This web training series highlights the importance of communities, states, and regions planning a response to incidents of mass violence and terrorism using the OVC resource Helping Victims of Mass Violence & Terrorism: Planning, Response, Recovery, and Resources Toolkit (OVC's Mass Violence Toolkit).
 Planning is a critical component that will allow the community to respond appropriately and effectively to a mass violence incident.
-We highly recommend viewing the webinars in the order listed below as each will build on and reinforce different areas of the Mass Violence Toolkit.
+We highly recommend viewing the recordings in the order listed below as each will build on and reinforce different areas of the Mass Violence Toolkit.

 Phase 1 Resources